kedacore/keda-docs/content/docs/2.7/scalers/new-relic.md

 type: Opaque
 data:
   apiKey: TlJBSy0xMjM0NTY3ODkwMTIzNDU2Nwo= # base64 encoding of the new relic api key NRAK-12345678901234567
+  account: MTIzNDU2 # base64 encoding of the new relic account number 123456
+  region: VVM= # base64 encoding of the new relic region US
 ---
 apiVersion: keda.sh/v1alpha1
 kind: TriggerAuthentication